Portfolio > Dream Additions

 Dream Additions, at the Riverside Art Center Sculpture Garden.

-The installation reassembles a batting cage, merging narratives of public parks, sports, and play as a site of friendship and agency.
-The work folds in multiple meanings that go beyond gentrification and systems of capitalist property, to where the possibilities for a non-alienated life could spill into our desire for change in these times of distress and division.
+The installation reassembles a batting cage, weaving together ideas about public parks, sports, and play as spaces for friendship and community.
+The work explores meanings that go beyond gentrification and property ownership, touching on what a more connected, fulfilling life could look like in times of division and uncertainty.

-A chain-link fence is an object devoid of color, scaled-down to simple shapes and lines, and abstracted by repeated patterns.
-Typically, chain-link is a gritty and sobering architectural object surrounding and dividing private property and vacant lots.
+A chain-link fence is an object devoid of color, scaled down to simple shapes and lines, and abstracted by repeated patterns.
+Typically, chain-link is a gritty, sobering architectural object that surrounds and divides private property and vacant lots.
 This object becomes especially charged when taken out of context.
-The chain link’s geometric pattern builds a frame to look through, to observe the landscape, speculate, and selectively view what lies beyond.
+The chain link’s geometric pattern creates a frame through which to observe the landscape, speculate, and selectively view what lies beyond.

-Within the steel chain-link framework, colors engage and overlap with color fields that resemble Venn diagrams that depict the space where two things merge and create something new.
-The surface holds geometric patterns that become embellished with light-reflecting colored acrylic, providing a counterweight that mutates the perspectives of viewers walking through and around the piece.
+Within the steel chain-link framework, colors overlap and interact, forming fields of color that suggest the space where two things merge and create something new.
+The surface is layered with geometric patterns and light-reflecting colored acrylic, subtly shifting the viewer's perspective as they walk through and around the piece.